telerik/blazor-docs/components/datepicker/events.md

 ## ValueChanged

-The `ValueChanged` event fires on every change in the component value, that occurs after typing or selection in the Calendar popup.
+The `ValueChanged` event fires on every change in the component value that occurs after typing or selecting in the Calendar popup.
 If the `Value` parameter is nullable and the user types a value that is outside the `Min` and `Max` range, the handler will receive a `null` argument.

 >caption Handle ValueChanged and provide initial value